onap/vnfrqts-requirements/docs/Chapter8.rst

 R-64503: The VNF **MUST** provide minimum privileges for initial and default settings for new user accounts.

-R-42681: The VNF **MUST** use the NCSP’s IDAM API or comply with the requirements if not using the NCSP’s IDAM API, for identification, authentication and access control of OA&M and other system level functions.
+R-42681: The VNF **MUST** use the NCSP's IDAM API or comply with the requirements if not using the NCSP's IDAM API, for identification, authentication and access control of OA&M and other system level functions.

 R-19219: The VNF **MUST** provide audit logs that include user ID, dates, times for log-on and log-off, and terminal location at minimum.